santiago-elustondo/eecs-yorku/README.md

 Whether your file is accepted or rejected, it is stored in your Prism account under /eecs/home/`<username>`/submissions/`<course>`/`<assignment>`.

-A new submission of the same file (whether successful or not) will overwrite the previous.
+A new submission of the same file (whether successful or not) will overwrite the previous upload.

 ```sh
 $ eecs-yorku submit